btcpayserver/btcpayserver-doc/Payjoin-spec.md

 ### Analysis poisoning

-Malicious entities often send very small amount of bitcoin to used tainted address in an effort to deanonymise the receiver.
+Malicious entities often send very small amounts of bitcoin to used, tainted addresses in an effort to deanonymise the receiver.

 For example if Mallory knows that address A belongs to Bob, and Mallory wants to know the other unspent outputs of Bob, she can send 1000 satoshi to address A.
 Then Bob would eventually make a payment including this unspent output and other unspent output B and C. Mallory could learn from this that B and C belongs to Bob.